ElBaranowski/ElBaranowski/README.md

 - 👋 Hi, I’m Ellie Baranowski
 - 👀 I’m interested in software coding and aerospace
-- 🌱 I’m currently learning Java, C, and C++
+- 🌱 I’m currently learning Java, Python, C/C++, and SQL
 - 📫 How to reach me: https://www.linkedin.com/in/ellie-baranowski/
 - 😄 Pronouns: She/Her/Hers
 - ⚡ Fun fact: I have a black belt in Judo!